-Private nonfarm payrolls in the US are projected to increase 208,000 (seasonally adjusted) in tomorrow’s September update from the Labor Department, according to The Capital Spectator’s median econometric point forecast.
-The prediction reflects a sharply higher gain vs. the previously reported increase of 134,000 for August.
+Private nonfarm payrolls in the US are projected to increase by 177,000 (seasonally adjusted) in tomorrow’s September report from the Labor Department, based on The Capital Spectator’s average point forecast for several econometric estimates.
+The prediction reflects a modest improvement over the weak 140,000 gain in August.

 R-1: A linear regression model that analyzes the historical record of ADP private payrolls in context with the Labor Department’s estimate of US private payrolls.
 The historical relationship between the variables is applied to the more recently updated ADP data to project the government’s estimate of private payrolls.
 The computations are run in R.